 If you or your loved ones have suffered physical harm, emotional harm, or death by corrections officers or jail authorities, call us today.
 Inmates and prisoners have constitutional rights, and we are here to help protect them.

 Jail abuse and neglect can take on several forms.
 Here are some of the more common cases:

-- Assault and Abuse – this can include beatings and assaults by corrections officers or other jail personnel, the failure of authorities to segregate violent inmates, failure of jail authorities to respond to complaints of physical abuse or sexual assault.
+Assault and Abuse – this includes beatings and assaults by corrections officers or other jail personnel.
+It also includes the failure of authorities to segregate violent inmates.

-- Cruel and Unusual Punishment – this can include withholding food, medicine, retaliation for reports of abuse or misconduct, unauthorized or excessive punishments, withholding medical care.
+Cruel and Unusual Punishment – this includes withholding food, medicine, retaliation for reports of abuse or misconduct.

-- Medical Negligence/Mental Illnesses – this can include the failure or facility doctors and medical staff to diagnose and treat serious condition, or withholding necessary medical care or medication.
-This can also include failing to diagnose and protect inmates from other emotionally disturbed prisoners or from themselves, and failing to provide psychiatric care and appropriate suicide prevention.
+Medical Negligence/Mental Illnesses – this includes the failure or facility doctors and medical staff to diagnose and treat serious condition or withholding necessary medical care or medication.
+This can also include failing to diagnose and protect inmates from other emotionally disturbed prisoners or from themselves.
+On the extreme end of this is failing to provide psychiatric care and appropriate suicide prevention.

-- Failure to supervise – this can include failing to provide an adequate number of staff, officers, etc. to provide a safe environment at the facility.
+Failure to supervise – this includes failing to provide an adequate number of staff, officers, etc. to provide a safe environment at the facility.
 In many cases, understaffing and failing to provide appropriate supervision can lead to inmates being seriously injured or even killed.

 Reach Out to a St. Louis County Police Abuse and Misconduct Attorney Today